 Due to the COVID-19 pandemic, passports are now being issued within 10-12 weeks.
 For an additional $60 fee plus the cost of two-day or overnight mail, you can expedite this process to receive your passport in 4-6 weeks.
 For more information, please visit Get My Passport Fast on the Department of State's website.

-If you are planning to travel with 72 hours or less and need immediate assistance with your U.S. passport, my office can help.
-Please complete and return a Privacy Release to my office by fax at (301) 545-1512 or by email at email@example.com.
+If you have submitted your passport application and need to find out its status, my office can help.
+Please complete, sign, and return a Privacy Release to my office by fax at (301) 545-1512 or by email at firstname.lastname@example.org.
 Please call my office at (301) 545-1500 to verify that your form was received and to speak with a staff member regarding the details of your passport needs.